jwhitbeck/java-rdb-parser/README.md

 ## References

-As of July 2023, the most recent RDB format version is 10.
+As of November 2024, the most recent RDB format version is 12.
 The source of truth is the [rdb.h][] file in the [Redis repo][].
 The following resources provide a good overview of the RDB format.

 - [RDB file format](http://rdb.fnordig.de/file_format.html) (up to version 7).
 - [RDB file format (redis-rdb-tools)](https://github.com/sripathikrishnan/redis-rdb-tools/wiki/Redis-RDB-Dump-File-Format)